 B10.
-Additional Fee Waivers and Deferrals: In order to facilitate development of affordable housing units, the County will adopt amendments to the existing Affordable Housing Fee Deferral and Waiver Program.
-The County may also consider adopting additional fee waiver or deferral programs.
+Additional Fee Waivers and Deferrals: In order to facilitate development of affordable housing units, the County will consider adopting amendments to the existing Affordable Housing Fee Deferral and Waiver Program or adopting additional fee waiver or deferral programs.

 Responsible Department: Public Works and Infrastructure Agency units.